grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/03 Load testing websites.md

 This type of load testing is broader in scope than component testing, but shallower in terms of depth.
 With end-to-end testing, you get a better idea of the full user experience of the application as a whole.
 However, it can also be more complex to troubleshoot, as you have more components to monitor and more places to look for issues that are found.

-### Should it be realistic?

-Whether or not a load testing script should be realistic is dependent on the type of testing you're doing.

-Doing component testing for load may not always require that your script behave like an end user.
-In fact, it may be necessary to artificially inflate traffic to more quickly reproduce issues, or to deflate traffic to reduce the noise in the logs.
-By the nature of this type of testing, scripts don't contain the full flow of a request that you would expect to see in production, so realism is not a priority.

-On the other hand, end-to-end testing is based on real user behavior, so it's often important that end-to-end test scripts also be realistic.
+End-to-end testing is based on real user behavior, so it's often important that end-to-end test scripts also be realistic.

 ### Considerations for scripting